 - Use it to pay the operating expenses of the business

 - Use it to to cover the expense of finding a temporary or permanent replacement for the key employee

 - Choose a policy with a long enough payout time to allow the key employee to return to work or to allow the company to replace the key employee if they become permanently disabled

 - Use it to cover advertising costs, employment agency fees, and the first 3 months of the new employee’s salary

 Unfortunately key employee disability insurance is not tax deductible.
 You cannot write key employee disability premiums off as a business expense.
 However, this generally means that payouts in time of disability are generally not taxed either.
 We suggest that you talk to your accountant about your situation.

 Are you ready for a free key man disability insurance quote?
-Contact the experts at insurancehub.com today.
+Contact the professionals at insurancehub.com today.